 Tips for Dealing with Self-Defense Threats

 First tip: stay away from situations and places that might require self-defense.
-This does not mean that you have to be scared in every situation, but you do need to understand that prevention IS self-defense.
+In our Adult Martial Arts programs, we teach that this does not mean that you have to be scared in every situation, but you do need to understand that prevention IS self-defense.

 By deliberately avoiding putting yourself into situations where you could be threatened is the first step in learning to assess your surroundings.
 Again, Prevention IS self-defense!